x4qb/pyscanner/README.md

-# eth-track
+# nodescanner
-eth-track is a way to pull balances from an ETH (Ethereum) wallet.
-It's a CLI tool that pulls info from public providers.
+nodescanner is an fast and easy-to-use tool to scan a network and it's properties.

+You can scan common or specific ports then export to JSON or CSV.
+You can do ICMP pings, UDP and TCP scans.
+It's entirely a CLI tool for NodeJS.

+# Made ONLY for authorized use!!! 🔒